kuniyasu/udacity_homework2/writeup_template.md

 signs data set:

 * The size of training set is ?
+Number of training examples = 34799

 * The size of the validation set is ?
+Number of validation examples = 4410

 * The size of test set is ?
+Number of testing examples = 12630

 * The shape of a traffic sign image is ?
+Image data shape = (32, 32, 3)

 * The number of unique classes/labels in the data set is ?
+Number of classes = 43

 #### 2. Include an exploratory visualization of the dataset.